oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 |:--:|
 |*Image 10: Initial collections*|

-to multiple collections:
+To multiple collections:

 |![](/assets/bitwarden/images/image_11_additional_collections.png)
 |:--:|
 |*Image 11: Getting access to additional collections*|

-Respectively each collection had entries that were previously inaccessible.
-This definitely showed that collections are a way to get access to things I should not have.
+Each of the new collections had entries that were previously inaccessible.
+This definitely showed that collections are a way to get access to items I should not have.

-However before exploring the entries in the collections in detail I looked at the database to see why I could not not join organizations but I could join collections.
-While looking at this I came across what turned out to be the big "Open Sesame" thing:
+However, before exploring the entries in more detail I looked at the database once more to see why I could not join organizations, but I could insert my account into collections.
+This is when I came across what turned out to be the big "Open Sesame" moment:

 |![](/assets/bitwarden/images/image_12_access_all_flag.png)|
 |:--:|
 |*Image 12: Access all flag in users_organizations table*|

-Within the organization I was part of I had the "Access All" flag set to False.
+Within the company organization I had the "Access All" flag set to False.
 I quickly updated it to True:

 ```sql
 bitwarden=> update users_organizations set access_all = 't' where user_uuid = '2c81650a-e7f3-159d-b2e8-9a1245d3a007';
 ```

-I went back to the Bitwarden/Vaultwarden front-end in the browser and I was prompted to unlock my account:
+I went back to the Bitwarden/Vaultwarden front-end in the browser and was prompted to unlock my account:

 |![](/assets/bitwarden/images/image_13_password_prompt.png)|
 |:--:|
 |*Image 13: Bitwarden/Vaultwarden prompt for master password*|

-After which I noticed my Vault homepage going from this:
+After than my Vault homepage went from this:

 |![](/assets/bitwarden/images/image_14_vault_items_before_compromise.png)|
 |:--:|